nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerEnableTransmute: (Default) true
 Enable auto transmute of all Coal Bars to Coal Diamonds in Transmute tab.

-MinerEnableTransmuteSdia: (Default) true
+MinerEnableTransmuteSdia: (Default) false
 Enable auto transmute of all Coal Diamonds to Shiny Diamonds in Transmute tab.

-MinerEnableTransmuteFuel: (Default) true
+MinerEnableTransmuteFuel: (Default) false
 Enable auto transmute of all Coal Diamonds to Fuel in Transmute tab.

-MinerEnableTransmuteSphere: (Default) true
+MinerEnableTransmuteSphere: (Default) false
 Enable auto transmute of all Coal Diamonds to Spheres in Transmute tab.

-MinerEnableTransmuteSdiaToCB: (Default) true
+MinerEnableTransmuteSdiaToCB: (Default) false
 Enable auto transmute of all Shiny Diamonds to Coal Diamonds in Transmute tab.

 MinerTransmuteTimer: (Default) 10